jdiperi88/trivia/read.md

 > I would love to integrate socket i.o and make this a full multiplayer game where you can invite users to compete in the same customized quiz.
 > Add a some page transitions and other smooth DOM animations
 > Mobile friendly design
-> A little cleaner astethic
+> A little cleaner astethic.

 ## Instructions